vamliu/docs/eslint/rules/space-unary-ops.md

 ---
-title: space-unary-ops
+规则名: space-unary-ops
-layout: doc
+布局: doc
-rule_type: layout
+规则类型: layout
 ---

 Some style guides require or disallow spaces before or after unary operators.
 This is mainly a stylistic issue, however, some JavaScript expressions can be written without spacing which makes it harder to read and maintain.

-## Rule Details
+## 规则详解

 This rule enforces consistency regarding the spaces after `words` unary operators and after/before `nonwords` unary operators.